FailedWare/FailedWare/README.md

 ### Hi I'm FailedWare.
-I'm a 14 year old dumbass on GitHub
+I'm a 14 year old on GitHub

 ## Working on
 - I'm working on ***BrokenOS 8*** it can be found at https://github.com/FailedWare/BrokenOS